rubengp99/aftim-rest-api/README.md

 - ### Component
 ><code>npm run component  </code>

-This command make a new component of the api whit the respective model, controller and rout files
+This command make a new component of the api with the respective model, controller and route files

 Example:<code>npm run component -- usuarios</code>